IvoSt98/anime-one-piece-quiz/README.md

 1. Motivational Message:
 + The section begins with a brief motivational message aimed at engaging the user and sparking their interest in the quiz.
-Which will be visible untill the end of the quiz.
+Which will be visible until the end of the quiz.

 2. First Question:
 + The initial quiz question is prominently displayed under the motivational message.